 All computer purchases, including software and hardware, must be pre-approved by the director of IT.

-The ProCard may be used to purchase consumable goods in person at the supplier site, over the phone, or by mail.
+The purchasing card may be used to purchase consumable goods in person at the supplier site, over the phone, or by mail.
 Prior to placing the order, check to see if the item(s) is available from a contracted vendor.
-When placing an order over the phone, please be sure to:
+Links to the College's contracted vendors can be found above.

 Tell the vendor that the address label/packing list that accompanies the package(s) must contain the following information: